 Our campus went through several changes with the openings of the Katherine, Anne & Donna Gioia Pediatric Hematology Oncology Center and our new state-of-the-art Rehabilitation Center.
-Our researchers were hard at work developing the latest innovations in cancer treatment, from a promising first-of-its-kind clinical trial in immunotherapy to the FDA awarding orphan drug status to SurVaxM, a promising immunotherapy vaccine developed at Roswell Park Cancer Institute by MimiVax LLC.
+Our researchers were hard at work developing the latest innovations in cancer treatment, from a promising first-of-its-kind clinical trial in immunotherapy to the FDA awarding orphan drug status to SurVaxM, a promising immunotherapy vaccine developed at Roswell Park Comprehensive Cancer Center by MimiVax LLC.

 On the Cancer Talk Blog, our doctors and specialists shared preventive tips for living healthy, cancer-free lifestyles as we continued to be captivated by the inspiring stories of our patients and survivors.